 - Stay on top of trends – If you can respond to the hot topic of the moment, then you’ll attract links and social signals.
 For example, when the Penguin Update rolled out, you could have attracted links by writing a post explaining how to recover from the update.
 Use Google Trends and Google Insights to help you discover trends.

 - Quote authorities – Interview an expert in your industry and then post that interview on your blog.
-The expert will probably link to it as will some of the bloggers in his audience.
+The expert will probably link to it as will some of the bloggers in his or her audience.

 For the most part, you’ll get most of your links from new pages.
 It just makes sense…people will be responding to your new content with their new content.
 But there are times when an older page (like a hub page) will link to your content.